Tori Removal in Alexandria, VA

 Will tori grow back after removal?

 In most cases, tori do not return after surgical removal.
-However, if underlying contributing factors — such as bruxism (teeth grinding) — are not addressed, there is a small chance that regrowth can occur over time.
+However, if underlying contributing factors — such as bruxism (teeth grinding) — are not addressed, there is a small chance that regrow can occur over time.
 Your surgeon will discuss strategies to reduce this risk as part of your overall care plan.

 Is tori removal covered by insurance?